sarahmurphy86/sarahmurphy86.github.io/README.md

 ![User testing image](https://sarahmurphy86.github.io/assets/user_testing_image.jpg)

-### Design Changes:
+#### Design Changes:

 Following our user testing, the following changes were made to the app:

 1. **Submit button made visible** - worked on CSS to ensure that the button was visible on the page without scrolling.
 2. **Colour overlay changed** - the colour overlay of the country was changed when it was clicked from green to orange.
-3. **Submit button** -  the user thought that the green overlay indicated that the map was selected, as such a ‘submit button’ didn’t need to be clicked
-4. **Correct country selected** - the user thought that the green overlay meant that they had selected the correct country.
+3. **Country selector** - the user thought that the green overlay meant that they had selected the correct country, we changed this to orange.
-5. **Images of Yang** -  our character was added to the famous landmarks to ensure that the narrative flowed
+5. **Images of character** -  our character was added to the famous landmarks to ensure that the narrative flowed
-6. **Landmark pin** - work was done on this to ensure it was clear
+6. **Landmark pin** - work was done on this to ensure the landmark pin clearly indicated the country
 7. **Voice over** - added to the app to indicate whether the user had guessed correctly

-### Design Improvements:
+#### Design Improvements:
 The users suggested the following improvements, if we had more time we would have liked to implement these:
-* All users liked the idea of “hotter” and “colder” clues dependent on your guess
+* All users liked the idea of “hotter” and “colder” clues dependent on your country guess
-* All users liked the ideas of a “hints” button.
+* All users liked the ideas of a “hints” button
 * Users would have like this to be a game

-### Accessibility considerations that were implemented:
+#### Accessibility considerations that were implemented:

 | Feature                               | Why                                                                                         |
 |:--------------------------------------|:--------------------------------------------------------------------------------------------|